 His workshop is now based in Cornwall, and since moving back to England, his work has gained critical acclaim in all the major guitar publications, with his instruments frequently winning awards.

-You can see Seth’s work on his site below, and I would highly recommend following his Instagram account, as he often has new builds featuring there. – @sethbaccusguitars
+You can see Seth’s work on his site below, and I highly recommend following his Instagram account, as he often features new builds there. – @sethbaccusguitars

 If you are looking for a premium luthier-made guitar built with positive energy and love, then Seth Baccus Guitars should be on your radar.